zorbyte/TrackWeave/README.md

 ### Creating subtrees

 A subtree is similar to a branch, but is useful for different things.
 A branch allows an insertion of alternative history before potentially migrating to the latest head of the chain of its ancestral origin (rejoining).

 A subtree is the same as starting a new RDT, however in reference to a previous node.
 This is useful if you wish to demonstrate that there is a relationship with a node that exists elsewhere and the genesis of a new RDT.

 Creating a subtree is exactly the same as creating a root node, however the `Edge-Tail` tag is utilised in order to make a one way reference to the external RDT structure.

 ### Structural Integrity Checks

 #### Duplicate Nodes

-If a node appears with duplicate data, an ArQL query will rank them based on their chronology, thus allowing us to determine that the the second entry is false; This entry will be ignored.
+If a node appears with duplicate data, an ArQL query will rank them based on their chronology, thus allowing us to determine that the the second entry is invalid; This entry will be ignored.

 #### Incorrectly configured edges

 Say we have tx1 with `Edge-Tail: foo` and `Edge-Head: bar` and tx2 was added after tx1 with `Edge-Tail: bar` and `Edge-Head: foo`.
 This situation would cause a cyclic deadlock, and such behaviour is only supported in branches although without the deadlocking behaviour.
 As such, unix time stamps are used to ensure that transactions that are added in the future do not match their `Edge-Head` to a older `Edge-Tail`.

 ## Todo List